Bulging Disc & Herniated Disc Treatment Near Me

 A herniated disc occurs when the annulus fibrosus tears or ruptures resulting in the nucleus pulposus oozing out of the intervertebral disc.
 This condition is commonly treated by many different medical providers, depending on your symptoms and the extent of your disability, including neurologists, orthopedists, chiropractors, pain management doctors, and physical therapists.

-Have you been diagnosed with a Herniated Disc & Looking for the best psychiatrist near me?
+Have you been diagnosed with a Herniated Disc & Looking for top-rated bulging disc specialist near you?
 Learn more about the benefits of orthopedic treatment & check the list of the top nearby Orthopedic disk pain doctors.
-We have brought to you the best Herniated Disk Pain Doctors near you for treatment & quick recovery.
+We have brought to you the best Herniated Disc Pain Doctors near you for treatment & quick recovery.

-AccidentDoctors911 has an array of orthopedic surgeons who can treat herniated disks effectively.
+AccidentDoctors911 has an array of herniated disc doctors who can treat bulging & herniated disks effectively.
 Our doctors has clinics near you in Bronx, Brooklyn, Manhattan, Hudson, Orlando, Bergen, New Jersey, Queens, and almost all over the New York & New Jersey.

 Why Can a Herniated Disc Be Painful?

 A herniated disc can protrude to the point that it presses on a spinal nerve, causing a condition known as radiculopathy.
 This condition refers to pain that “shoots” down the leg or arm, depending on the location of the herniation.
 It can cause weakness, numbness, and/or tingling in the arms, hands, legs, and feet.